SimonPadbury/baselayer-3/_src/layout.md

 }
 ```

 Wrapper side spacing is provided by `--s-4` when the viewport width is less than `--w-max`.
-This adds a minimum of 2rem (32px) negative space (commonly known as *whitespace*, though it is not always white) right and left of the wrapper, to prevent text being difficult to read when up against the sides of the viewport.
+This adds a some negative space (commonly known as *whitespace*, though it is not always white) right and left of the wrapper, to prevent text being difficult to read when up against the sides of the viewport.

 There are several `wrapper` utilities, with maximum widths same as the width utilities (see below).

 ### Widths

-320px intervals. `w-` classes will have widths 100% until their max width. `wrapper-` classes will have widths (100% minus side space) until their max width.
+256px intervals. `w-` classes will have widths 100% until their max width. `wrapper-` classes will have widths (100% minus side space) until their max width.

 The difference between width utilities and wrapper utilities is that wrappers have x-axis side padding and x-axis centering (see above).